STAND. COM. REP. NO. 410

 Your Committee has amended this measure by:

-(2) Inserting an effective date of January 1, 2051, to encourage further discussion; and
+(1) Changing its effective date to July 1, 2050, to facilitate further discussion; and

-As affirmed by the record of votes of the members of your Committee on Labor, Culture and the Arts that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1475, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1475, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Labor & Public Employment that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 233, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 233, H.D.
+1, and be referred to your Committee on Finance.